radarroark/xit/README.md

 * store large/binary files efficiently
   * uses a modern chunking algorithm (FastCDC) to deltify large files
   * doesn't compress binary files...it has no benefit and can even make them larger
-  * status: complete (but needs optimization...xit repos usually take much more space than git repos right now)
+  * status: complete
   * [read more](docs/chunk.md) about chunking
 * universal undo
   * any change to the repo can be cleanly undone
-  * status: incomplete (the immutable database is complete but the undo TUI isn't done)
+  * status: incomplete (the immutable database is done but the undo TUI isn't)
   * [read more](docs/db.md) about the immutable database
 * clean implementation
   * uses *no* third-party libraries in production...all bugs are our bugs